code-423n4/2024-02-uniswap-foundation/README.md

 - Ends March 4, 2024 20:00 UTC

 ❗️❗️ Please note:
-- If ANY valid Medium severity issues are found, the HM award will increase by $45,000.
+- If ANY valid Medium severity issues are found, the HM award will increase to $45,000.
 The Total Prize Pool increases to $68,000 in USDC.
-- If ANY valid Medium + High severity issues are found, the HM award will increase by $69,000.
+- If ANY valid Medium + High severity issues are found, the HM award will increase to $69,000.
 The Total Prize Pool increases to $92,000 in USDC.
 - All other awards will be capped at the amounts listed above.

 ## Automated Findings / Publicly Known Issues